er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 19. **WAJP to compare two List objects and return:**
     a) _The common elements between them._
     b) _The elements present only in the first list but not in the second._
+    c) _The elements present only in the second list but not in the first._